skroutz/css-style-guide/README.md

 > the answer to most questions is “it depends”.<br/>
 > -- Snooca

-Definitely, there is not "one true way" of developing right large-scale websites.
-After having build websites on a large scale, we have discover some techniques that can keep CSS organized and structured, leading to code that is easier to build and maintain.
+Definitely, there is no "one true way" for developing large-scale websites.
+After having built several large-scale websites, we have discovered some techniques that help in keeping CSS organized and structured, leading to code that is both easier to read and maintain.

 This is an attempt to document a consistent approach to site development when using CSS.
-Feel free to take this in its entirety or use only the parts that work best for you.
-Or don’t use it at all.
+Feel free to take this in its entirety or use only the parts that work best for you and your team.

 ## Table of Contents